The-Alchemist/cassandra_fdw/README.md

 distribution.

 All you have to do is follow the usage instructions below.
-There are no special pre-requirements, since this *CassandraFDW* is built with the native *cpp-driver*.
+There are no special pre-requirements, since we package the native *cpp-driver* with this extension.

 ## Building from Source ##